davekilian/primer/basic/circuits.md

 > Diagram of the most basic possible circuit connecting one terminal of a power source to another

-As we can see in the diagram above, circuits are caled circuits because they form a loop, starting at one end of the power source and ending at the other.

-What happens when we connect this circuit?
-The simple answer is that electrons flow from the **negative terminal** of the power source (labeled $-$ in the diagram above) to the **positive terminal** (labeled $+$)
+These components form a loop, starting at one end of the power source and ending at the other, which is where the name "circuit" comes from.
+Electrons in this circuit flow from the **negative terminal** of the power source (labeled $-$ in the diagram above) to the **positive terminal** (labeled $+$)

 > If it seems backwards for electrons to flow from $(-)$ to $(+)$, well, it is: the first people to study electricity and circuits guessed wrong about what direction electrons were flowing, but everyone was already using this notation by the time we figured out we had it backwards, so it ended up being too late to change it!